AnonymousWP/Grayhive/README.md

     cd terraform/graylog
     ```

-1. To make sure you'll push the correct configuration, check all values and attributes within the modules.
+1. To make sure you'll push the correct configuration, check all values and attributes within the modules, such as putting the `web_endpoint_uri` in [graylog.tf](/terraform/graylog/graylog.tf#L11)

-1. Here you have to install the provider, which you can do by the following
+1. In the same directory, you have to install the provider, which you can do by the following

     ```shell
     terraform init